Ashes 2013-14: Dropping Graeme Swann may help England in Perth

 It was bitterly disappointing to see England receive another heavy beating in the second Ashes Test to go 2-0 down in the series.

+After the bruising they took in Brisbane, I thought at worst they would walk away with a draw on a flat pitch in Adelaide.
 But they were blown away in the first innings, and although they put up a fractionally better fight in the second, by then the game was as good as gone.

 The defeat leaves England in a desperately difficult situation, with just three days to try to recover and regroup before the third Test in Perth, a venue where they have lost on each of their last six visits.